11 Common Misconceptions About Beer

 2. Frosted beer mugs keep it classy.

 Piggybacking on the falsehood that beer should be guzzled cold, it also shouldn’t be served in a frosted beer mug.
 Would you serve wine in a frosted glass?
-No (and if the answer is yes, there are no words…).
-An intensely cold beer mug will also numb your senses to the taste of the beer.
+No. An intensely cold beer mug will also numb your senses to the taste of the beer.

 3. All dark beers are heavy.